OpenBankProject/Hello-OBP-OAuth1.0a-IOS/README.md

 ## Login credentials

-You will need to login to the OBP Sandbox API when running the app (using apisandbox.openbankproject.com).This can be done using any the following test credentials:
+You will need to login to the OBP Sandbox API when running the app (which talks to the server apisandbox.openbankproject.com), just download install and click login.
+(If you are using iTimeBalance you will need to select "OBP Sandbox" as the login API from the selection).
+Then you can use following test login credentials:

 username: joe.bloggs@example.com
 password: qwerty